CS340-21/oss/troger28.md

 ### Instance 1391: rognar/webkit-wince-5-6-7-2013-mobile-
 This project currently includes a much older version of libpng than the one corresponding to the vulnerability of interest.
 Instead of producing a patch that would likely cause more problems than it would fix, I created an [issue](https://github.com/rognar/webkit-wince-5-6-7-2013-mobile-/issues/1) suggesting that the libpng files are updated to reflect the most recent release.

+# Sprint 6

+### Instance 611: catmasteryip/kivy_glucosec
+Not applicable, since no patch was necessary and I did not submit a pull request.

+### Instance 1391: rognar/webkit-wince-5-6-7-2013-mobile-
+There is no response to the issue I created - there are neither comments/questions, nor have there been changes to the project.
+I will continue to check on this and provide an update if necessary.